 Deposit-taking companies are mostly owned or associated with banks.
 These banks can take deposits of at least HK$100,000 with an original maturity term of at least three months.
 They provide specialized services, including securities business and consumer finance.

-For anyone considering a career in banking in Hong Kong, this list will be a helpful guide of where to start.
+For anyone considering a career in banking in Hong Kong, this list will be a helpful guide to where to start.
 To learn more, see all our list of financial institutions.
 Moody’s has a negative outlook for Hong Kong’s banking system.

 The top banks in Hong Kong are:

 Founded in 1865, the HSBC bank is located in Central Hong Kong.
-It provides a range of p a personal, commercial and corporate banking financial services in 67 countries around the world.
+It provides a range of personal, commercial and corporate banking financial services in 67 countries around the world.
 The bank employs around 235,175 staff.